|

 3.00 Credits

-This course is designed to build upon basic electronic control, and other engine control functions that are learned in prerequisite classes.
-This course will detail the design and operation of modern diesel engines, including electronic fuel control systems, and emission control systems.
+This course is designed to build upon basic electronic control and other engine control functions that are learned in prerequisite classes.
+This course will detail the design and operation of modern diesel engines, including electronic fuel control systems and emission control systems.
 Topics such as fuel subsystems, injectors, PLN-E, common rail systems, and the electronic control of these fuel devices, along with the service and diagnosis thereof, will be thoroughly discussed.
-Also, emission control devices such as exhaust gas recirculation systems, diesel oxidation catalysts, and diesel particulate filters, including the service and repair of these devices, will also be discussed.
+Also, emission control devices such as exhaust gas recirculation systems, diesel oxidation catalysts, and diesel particulate filters, as well as the service and repair of these devices, will be discussed.

 -